mdawaffe/xpc_set_event_stream_handler/Readme.md

 Agents that use `LaunchEvents` must use `xpc_set_event_stream_handler(3)` to consume the events the agent subscribes to.
-If the events are not consumed, `launchd` will think that the agent has faild and will restart it.
+If the events are not consumed, `launchd` will think that the agent has failed and will restart it.
 And restart it.
 Again.
 Every 10 seconds (by default: see `ThrottleInterval`).

 There is no native way to call `xpc_set_event_stream_handler(3)` from a shell script, which makes these agents more difficult to write.